Market Updates

 Still, most California affordability pressure comes from broader supply-demand imbalance.
 Even a meaningful investor restriction would be one piece of the puzzle, not the whole answer.

-• compare loan options now because product fit matters more in expensive markets
+• Compare loan options now -- product fit matters more in expensive markets

-• pay attention to local supply trends, not just national housing headlines
+• Pay attention to local supply trends, not just national headlines

-• stay ready for opportunities if more inventory shows up later this year
+• Stay ready if more inventory shows up later this year

 BM